Teenage pregnancy: Teenager

-Being a young mother in a first world country can affect one's education.
+Being a young mother in a first-world country can affect one's education.
 Teen mothers are more likely to drop out of high school.
 A 2001 study found that women who gave birth during their teens completed secondary-level schooling 10–12% as often and pursued post-secondary education 14–29% as often as women who waited until age 30.

 According to the National Campaign to Prevent Teen Pregnancy, nearly 1 in 4 teen mothers will experience another pregnancy within two years of having their first.
-Pregnancy and giving birth significantly increases the chance that these mothers will become high school dropouts and as many as half have to go on welfare.
+Pregnancy and giving birth significantly increases the chance that these mothers will become high school dropouts, and as many as half have to go on welfare.
 Many teen parents do not have the intellectual or emotional maturity that is needed to provide for another life.
 Often, these pregnancies are hidden for months, resulting in a lack of adequate prenatal care and dangerous outcomes for the babies.
-Factors that determine which mothers are more likely to have closely spaced repeat births, include marriage and education.
-The likelihood decreases with the level of education of the young woman – or her parents – and increases if she gets married.
+Factors that determine which mothers are more likely to have closely spaced repeat births include marriage and education.
+The likelihood decreases with the level of education of the young woman, or her parents, and increases if she gets married.

+A 2019–2021 study of births in the United States found that girls who gave birth aged 10–13 and 18–19 had higher risks of cesarean delivery compared with girls aged 14–17.